oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 key:value pairs, while Record instances may be serialized as either key:value pairs or table rows with values in column position, depending on data format.

-For example Location Record values with name, state, latitude and longitude are serialized using *verbose* JSON data format as:
+For example if Location is a Record type with name, state, latitude and longitude keys, its instances are serialized using *verbose* JSON data format as:
 ```json
 [
   {